mugoftblog/qankiadd/README.md

 Quick Anki Add - the application which allows very quickly, by pressing user defined shortkeys, create flash cards for [Anki](https://apps.ankiweb.net/).

-The target of this project - create the system which understands your thoughts, and, based on this information, creates flash cards which help you extremely fast to remember the information (foreign language words, subject related terms and etc.)
+The target of this project - create the system which understands your thoughts, and, based on them, creates flash cards which help you extremely fast to remember any kind of information (foreign language words, subject related terms and etc.)

 ## Links: